meeshkan/loas3/README.md

 ## TODO

-- More idiomatic [io-ts](https://github.com/gcanti/io-ts/) for types
+- Create JSON spec for loai3 validation
-- Stronger typing convention for `x-???` extension syntax

 ## How does it work?

 [Lazy OpenAPI](src/model/LazyOpenApi.ts) in.
-[Unlazy OpenAPI](src/model/OpenApi.ts) out.
+[Unlazy OpenAPI](https://github.com/metadevpro/openapi3-ts) out.
 Feel free to mix and match.

 ## Examples